gdmobile/annecy-media-ios-sdk/README.md

 $ gem install cocoapods
 ```

-Integrate Annecy Media SDK into your Xcode project using CocoaPods by creating a `Podfile` like this:
+Integrate Annecy Media SDK into your Xcode project by creating a `Podfile` like this:

 ``` ruby